Dennis-van-Gils/DvG_Arduino_lock-in_amp/README.md

 # DvG_Arduino_lock-in_amp
-_Work in progress:_ A lock-in amplifier running on an Arduino M0 Pro or M4 Metro/Feather/ItsyBitsy Express microcontroller board in combination with a PC running Python.
+A lock-in amplifier running on a SAMD21 (Arduino M0) or SAMD51 (Adafruit M4 Metro/Feather/ItsyBitsy Express) microcontroller board in combination with a PC running Python.

 The Arduino microcontroller board generates the reference signal REF_X and subsequently acquires the input signal SIG_I.
 This data is sent over USB to a PC running the main graphical user interface in Python.
 The Python program shows the waveform graphs of the signals in real-time, performs the heterodyne mixing and filtering of the signals similar to a lock-in amplifier, and provides logging to disk.